DanyloPiatyhorets/TaskScheduler/README.md

  - **Done** (tasks that are marked as completed)
  - **Missed** (all tasks with a missed deadline relatively today's date)
  - **Add** (a page for creating new tasks)
+## Updates
+### New features
+I have finished working on a basic security system for the projects<br>
+Now the functionality of the app enables users to sign up, log in and log out from different accounts
+### New experience
+During the last update I have gained experience of how to work with the Spring Security, handle multiuser process and keep user's data secure

 ## How to Use